Keanu Reeves: Upcoming projects

-Reeves will star in Jonah Hill's upcoming black comedy film Outcome on Apple TV+.
 Reeves is set to star in Ruben Östlund's satire film The Entertainment System Is Down.
-Reeves will co-produce a documentary film about the life of Benny Urquidez, set for release in 2025.
+Reeves will co-produce a documentary about the life of Benny Urquidez, directed by Jennifer Tiexiera.

 A film adaptation of BRZRKR written by Mattson Tomlin and produced by and starring Reeves is being developed for Netflix, with Reeves open to the possibility of directing.
 After the release of the film, a two-season anime series also planned for release on Netflix and produced by Production I.G is planned to follow.
-A fifth film in the John Wick series was planned by distributor Lionsgate, but franchise director Chad Stahelski had said he would like to give the franchise a "rest" for the time being.
+A fifth film in the John Wick series is currently in the works at Lionsgate with Chad Stahelski set to return as director.
 Besides plans for a fifth film, a sequel television series titled John Wick: Under the High Table is being developed with Reeves attached as an executive producer.
+Reeves and former co-star Sandra Bullock are attached to star in a romantic thriller being produced by Amazon MGM.
+In 2027, Reeves will again voice Shadow the Hedgehog in Sonic the Hedgehog 4.